Why is this medication prescribed?

 - fever, sore throat, cough, chills, flu-like symptoms, frequent, urgent, difficult, or painful urination, or other signs of infection

-- decreased urination, swelling in your legs, ankles, or feet
+- decreased urination, blood in urine, swelling in your ankles or feet, or loss of appetite

 - new or worsening cough which may be bloody, shortness of breath, or chest pain

 - yellowing of the skin or eyes, extreme tiredness, bleeding or bruising easily, nausea or vomiting, pain in the upper right part of the stomach, dark (tea-colored) urine, decreased appetite